- Home Furnishings»

 Memory foam was our biggest selling mattress - and the most likely to be returned.
-This information was originally written a few years ago based on my experience as a mattress sales person; and the responses and feedback from real, buying customers during that time.
+This information was originally written a few years ago based on my experience as a mattress sales person - along with responses and feedback from real, buying customers during that time.

-However, with over 200 comments and counting - this article has validated its own message through comments like the most recent ones in October 2016: "I got up this morning determined to get some truths around these mattresses and happened upon this site.
+Since then, with over 200 comments and counting, this article has validated its own message through responses like this: "I got up this morning determined to get some truths around these mattresses and happened upon this site.
 I am so unsurprised to see all the comments on here and feel somewhat relieved it is not just me."

 However, there are also many people who swear by their memory foam mattress.
 There are reasons for that - its just that memory foam isn't for everyone.
 That is why this article is here: because a memory foam mattress just might be the thing you need, too - or not.